Vanshiv46/wall-calendar/README.md

 # 📅 Wall Calendar — Interactive React Component

-A polished, responsive wall calendar component built for the **Frontend Engineering Challenge**.
+A polished, responsive wall calendar component built for the **Frontend Engineering Challenge(TakeuForward)**.
 Inspired by the aesthetics of a physical wall calendar, this component transforms the familiar desk-calendar experience into a fluid digital interface.

 ---